zhangjinpengGithub/SSRGT/README.md

                             right of equal : the minimum number of repeat -wgs WGS, --WGS WGS   set the sequencing data type, default : False If your sequencing data is RAD-seq or GBS data, you should choose '-wgs False', if it's whole genome sequencing, choose '-wgs True'
+      -p POPULATION, --population POPULATION
+                            set the population type [CP,F2,BC], default : CP If your population type  is CP or F2, you should choose 'CP' or 'F2', if it's BC population type and the    maternal parent is recurrent parent, choose 'BC:female'
 After the program has finished running, if the user wants to locate the SSR loci by reference genome，they can use the following command  in the 'script' folder.
 This step will facilitate functional annotation (e.g., GO, KEGG, Pfam) studies of genes containing SSRs.

 ```